PatrickErickson4/NeuralNetLesson/README.md

 ---
   - **Step 1**: Open NeuralNetGuide.ipynb.
 Make sure you have jupyter notebooks on your environment.
   - **Step 2**: Select your interpreter option, and run the code blocks as you go through the article.
 Play with the simulations, and have fun!
+  - **NOTE**: I recommend not messing with the code in the code blocks.
+They are set up to help you understand the information with respect to the given topic.

 ## License
 ---